 What Is Pennsylvania’s Minors Tolling Statute?

 Another exception to Pennsylvania’s statute of limitations is the way that it affects minors.
 If a child suffers an injury caused by medical malpractice, Pennsylvania’s regular statute of limitations does not start to run until the child turns 18.
-So if a child is affected by medical malpractice when they are 16 but don’t discover it until they are 19, then the age limit for filing medical malpractice for them is 21.
+So, if a minor if affected by medical malpractice, they have until they are 20 years of age to file a medical malpractice suit.

 Both the discovery rule and the minors tolling statute are affected by what is known as the statute of repose.